-- 1. Name of Utility and related details. - 2.
+- 1. Name of utility and related details - 2.
 Scope of services of the utility. - 3.
 Population in service area and a map of the service area. - 4.
 Name of CEO and related details. - 5.
 Primary contact person name, designation and contact details. - 6.
-Names and contact details of three people able to provide a reference for the CEO.

-7. Names and contact details of key persons, their position, organization and contact details from development and financing agencies, and water operator partnerships (if any), with whom the utility has engaged over the last two or three years.
+Names of key persons, their position, organization and contact details from development and financing agencies, and water operator partnerships (if any), with whom the utility has engaged over the last two or three years.
 The nature of the engagement should be stated, as per the template provided.